niallthomson/retail-store-sample-app/README.md

 ## Application Architecture

 The application has been deliberately over-engineered to generate multiple de-coupled components.
-These components generally have different infrastructure dependencies, and may support multiple "backends" (example: carts service supports MongoDB or DynamoDB).
+These components generally have different infrastructure dependencies, and may support multiple "backends" (example: Carts service supports MongoDB or DynamoDB).

 ![Architecture](/docs/images/architecture.png)